Last update: 14th January 2019

 Keeping scope creep under control is easier by monitoring time and budget.
 While tracking your time, remaining effort tends to automatically decrease, thus keeping your schedule accurate and updated.

-What are you waiting to shorten the distance between you and your goals?
+What are you waiting for to shorten the distance between you and your goals?